ispaik06/Panbot_vision/README.md

 ## Environment Setup (Conda + pip)

-This project is typically used with a Conda environment (commonly named `sam`).
+This project is typically used with a Conda environment (commonly named `pb_vision`).
 `environment.yml` is exported so others can reproduce the environment more easily.

 ### Create environment